karannagupta/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Boilerplate with Namespace and Autoloader Support

-This is a fork of the original WordPress Plugin Boilerplate project with added namespace and Autoloader support.
-Requires PHP 5.6 and greater.
+This is a fork of the original WordPress Plugin Boilerplate project with support for Namespaces and Autoloader.
+It requires PHP 5.6 and greater.
 ## Contents

 The `wp-plugin-name` directory that contains the source code - a fully executable WordPress plugin.